skagankose/ada_fall_2017/index.md

 *Table 1: Patent Categories according to Cooperative Patent Classification*

-As we did in the previous section, we started the analysis by gathering patents granted within the last year.
+As it was highlighted in the previous section, we started the analysis by gathering patents granted within the last year.
 For each of these patents, we also acquired belonging country and CPC category code.
-With help of these two information, we were able to determine top countries for each category.
+With help of these two informations, we were able to determine top countries for each category.
 Resulting graphs are as follows.

 ![Image](img/patents_by_categories.png)
 *Figure 4: Number of Granted Patents in the Last Year according to CPC Categories with Bar Charts*

-As it can be seen, we draw only some of the figures because of space concerns but, figures belonging to all categories can be reached from our [notebook](LINK REQUIRED).
-Almost for all of these categories United States and Japan take the 1st and 2nd however as for the 3rd place, Switzerland, South Koreas or Germany took over in according to different CPC categories.
-To be able to see all of these ranking in a single figure, we decided to draw a stacked bar chart which is demonstrated in Figure 5.
+Only some of the figures were drawn because of space concerns.
+All the figures can be reached from our [notebook](LINK REQUIRED).
+Almost for all of these categories United States and Japan take the 1st and 2nd place.
+Switzerland, South Koreas or Germany took the 3rd place according to different CPC categories.
+To be able to see all of these ranking in a single figure, a stacked bar chart is plotted (Figure 5).

 <a id='patents_by_categories_stacked'></a>
 ![Image](img/patents_by_categories_stacked.png)